-The lab is seen as a platform allowing young talented individuals from the Baltic Sea Region to create a dynamic cross-disciplinary network and develop future joint projects in the region.
+The programme is seen as a platform allowing young talented individuals from the Baltic Sea Region to create a dynamic cross-disciplinary network and develop future joint projects in the region.
 The aim is to build a network through looking at creative industries, media collaborations and entrepreneurial perspectives.
 More information on the Balticlab website at www.balticlab-online.eu

 The Balticlab programme launched for the first time on 14-17 December 2012, when 67 ambitious creative minds and entrepreneurs from Lithuania, Poland, Russia and Sweden gathered at the Entrepreneurial Church in Stockholm to discuss the state of the Baltic Sea Region, their role in it and how to make the most of its opportunities by working together.
-During the 4-day event participants engaged in workshops combining mapping, storytelling and documentation of their experience in their field and in the Baltic Sea Region.
-Highly respected lecturers and facilitators shared their experiences, gave inspiration and provided tools and practical methods which released the knowledge and vision of the talented individuals in the region.
-Among the speakers was Antanas Mockus, the legendary former Mayor of Bogota in Columbia, famous for initiating active civic engagement and for his creative approach towards cutting crime and fostering inclusion.
-More importantly, there was space for the participants to find future project partners, to voice their hopes and concerns of the Baltic Sea Region.
-The aim of the Balticlab Ideation and the Balticlab Project Development Programmes from 2013 and 2014, has been to support the personal development of talented individuals through providing them mentorship and a platform for working together on concrete projects in regional groups for a space of three months.
-As both the CBSS and SI are public organisations, the programme also creates a link between individuals with potential to drive change and innovation on the one hand and the politicians, civil servants and NGO’s engaged in Baltic Sea region territorial cooperation on the other.
+Gathered through an open call for the 4-day event, the participants engaged in workshops combining mapping, storytelling and documentation of their experience in their field and in the Baltic Sea Region.
+Respected lecturers and facilitators shared their own experiences, gave inspiration and provided tools and practical methods to guide the talented individuals in the region.

+One of the drives behind the CBSS and the SI for launching Balticlab was a recognition of the relative lack of networks for young creative people, who are not politicians or civil servants, but rather entrepreneurs, artists and opinion makers, with an interest in providing new perspectives for driving integration and innovation in the Baltic Sea Region.
+The aim of the Balticlab Project Development Programme in 2013 was to support the personal development of talented individuals through providing them mentorship and a platform for working together on concrete projects in regional groups for a space of three months.
+As both the CBSS and SI are public organisations, the programme created a link between individuals with potential to drive change and innovation on the one hand and the politicians, civil servants and NGO’s engaged in Baltic Sea region territorial cooperation on the other.

-The pilot Project Development Programme was launched in April 2013, when a group of 19 individuals from the pilot Balticlab Networking Weekend were invited to form working groups to develop four project prototypes that link their personal interests with the need to foster integration in the region.
+The pilot Project Development Programme was hence launched in April 2013, when a group of 19 individuals from the pilot Balticlab Networking Weekend were invited to form working groups to develop four project prototypes that link their personal interests with the need to foster integration in the region.
 The programme participants met and worked during the interlinked programme modules in Malmö, 12-16 April, in Nida, 3-7 May and in Kaliningrad 4-8 June.

 Balticlab 2.0: Project Development Programme